PinkDot-AI/eschergraph/docs/docs/intro.md

 ```python
 graph.dashboard()
 ```
-Print general info and statistics about the graph using the dashboard
+Print general info and statistics about the graph using the dashboard.